ianrenton/ianrenton.com/_planesailing/2020-10-01-antenna-and-receiver.markdown

 However, I thought I'd give it a try anyway.
 I used a [Diamond X-50 antenna](https://www.nevadaradio.co.uk/product/diamond-x-50/), which has internal elements tuned for both the 2m and 70cm bands and thus can be used for general hamming when not in use as an AIS tracker.
 I re-used the stock RTL-SDR tuner to receive the AIS signals.

 Performance is, to be honest, poor&mdash;but I wasn't expecting great things.
-I have since added an [Uputronics AIS filtered pre-amp](https://store.uputronics.com/index.php?route=product/product&product_id=93) to the receiver but any increase in performance has been modest&mdash;there really is no cheating the laws of physics.
-However, I regularly get some packets off 4-5 ships on a bad day, up to 20-30 on a nice summer day, so it's good enough for me.
+I have tried adding a [Uputronics AIS filtered pre-amp](https://store.uputronics.com/index.php?route=product/product&product_id=93) to the receiver but any increase in performance has been modest at best&mdash;there really is no cheating the laws of physics.
+When building the electronics enclosure for the project, I chose not to include this.
+With or without it, I regularly get some packets off 4-5 ships on a bad day, up to 20-30 on a nice summer day, so it's good enough for me.

 ## APRS Receiver